j-p-courneya/Intro-Python-Bioinformatics/_episodes/05-scripts.md

-To write our first script then, start up your text editor, select 'New File' and create a new file called `~/Desktop/swc-python/hello.py`.
+To write our first script then, start up your text editor, select 'New File' and create a new file called `~/Desktop/post-docs-python/hello.py`.
 After this has been created and opened, type the following and save it:
 ~~~
-print("Hello World")
+print("Hello amazing Post-Docs!")
 ~~~
 {: .language-python}